 the computational delay - the time taken to compute the digital signature (in the order of us, based on Figure 4);

 Figure 6.X.2.2.1-1 - OpenSSL speed test for ECDSA on a VM

+Editor’s note: The timing performance is based on a different software and hardware platform than the one typical for UEs.
+The timing performance on UE is FFS.

 transmission delay at the sender – the time taken to transmit the message out from the sender’s memory to the network (in the order of us);